HSRLCLab/SmartFactory_SorticRoboter/README.md

 ## Software

 #### Finite State Machine
 The design pattern used to implement the software is the Finite State Machine.
 The robot always has a state.
 The states are transformed into other states by events.
-The figure below shows the finite state machine of the sortic robot in blue.
+The figure below shows the finite state machine of the sortic robot seen in the blue area.
 The main state machine is the SorticCtrl, which contains the finite state machine DetectPackageCtrl, SortPackageCtrl and NavigationCtrl.

 ![FSM](https://github.com/philipzellweger/SmartFactory_SorticRoboter/blob/master/docs/FSM_MASTER.jpg)